NYC Rankings · Updated August 2026

 Quick Answer

-The best car service in NYC for 2026 is Noble Black Car Service — flat airport rates from $140 (LGA) and $165 (JFK), hourly chauffeur from $95/hr, 5★ since 2015, with tolls and gratuity included in every quote.
-Followed by Detailed Drivers (5.0★, multi-city footprint) and Chauffeur Service NYC (multi-stop hourly specialist).
+Comparing 7 pre-booked operators — plus Uber Black and yellow taxis on the same routes — the best car service in NYC for 2026 is Noble Black Car Service — flat airport rates from $140 (LGA) and $165 (JFK), hourly chauffeur from $95/hr, 5★ since 2015, with tolls and gratuity included in every quote.
+Aria Black Car Service, Detailed Drivers, Aria Black Car Service, EmpireCLS, Black Car Service.NYC, and LimoStar NY complete the ranking.

 Who this guide is for: business travelers who fly out of JFK, LGA, EWR, or Teterboro more than a few times a year, assistants booking on behalf of executives, families who need a 6-passenger vehicle with real luggage room, and anyone who has been burned by a $280 surge fare on a morning they could not afford to gamble.
 If you only take one short off-peak ride a month, an app is fine — this list is for trips with a schedule attached.